 Check out Mismaloya and Boca de Tomatlan by bus and their beaches.
 Situated at only 30 minutes bus drive from Puerto Vallarta, these touristy but lovely beaches make a great day trip from Puerto Vallarta on your own.
 Some of the most popular beaches are Yelapa and Quimixto.
 See below

-Yelapa is the most famous beaches among the ones close to Boca de Tomatlan.
+Yelapa is the most famous beach among the ones close to Boca de Tomatlan.
 I didn’t like it though and in this post, I will tell you why.
+There are water taxis that take you there either from Boca the Tomatlan or from Puerto Vallarta directly.

 Differently from Yelapa, Quimixto is a nice beach where you can relax and have a delicious meal after an energizing walk up to a waterfall.